UCF-Coding-Boot-Camp/UCF-LKM-DATA-PT-12-2020-U-C/Lectures/00-Lecture-Overview.md

 ### 11-3 Mobile-first (Responsive) CSS

+Starting today, we no longer use Panopto as a recording tool.
+You will still be able old links using Panopto, but going forward, each class video will be recorded on Zoom in one continuous stream.

 -   Media Queries
 -   Bootstrap (CSS library by Twitter) and the Bootstrap Grid
 -   Using Bootstrap to get a website up and running quickly